- Policy statement

 - Build in capacity to withstand extremes of temperature, with adequate heating or cooling systems on transport vehicles and in stations.

-- Introduce new planting to help ameliorate the impacts of climate change, for instance by providing shade or acting as wind breaks.
+- Introduce new planting to combat the impacts of climate change, for instance by providing shade in the form of trees to lessen the effects of rising temperatures, or using planting as a form of sustainable drainage to help to prevent flooding caused by increased rainfall.

 Avoid and protect areas with high level nature conservation designations